 Confirm whether the Nicor Gas team will work on this on behalf of all of the utilities?
 Confirmed at 12/19 meeting.

-At least once per 4-year EE Plan, evaluators will analyze IQ MF participation at the census tract level, and the general correlation between MF participation and low income census tracts.

 Collective Utility Comments:

 We should allow for a non-evaluator party that is external to the Utility to conduct the research.